DrEmpiricism/Optimize-Offline/README.md

 ## About Optimize-Offline ##

 - Primary focus' are the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.
-- Accepts either a full Windows 10 installtion ISO, or a Windows 10 install.wim file.
+- Accepts either a full Windows 10 installation ISO, or a Windows 10 install.wim file.
 - Does not perform any changes to an installed or live system nor can it optimize a live system.
 - Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
 - Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.